Velocidex/velociraptor-docs/content/docs/gui/clients/_index.md

 ## Selecting a client

-Clicking on any client in the search screen will switch the GUI to client mode.
-This will now present information relevant to the selected client.
+Click on any client in the search screen to view information relevant to the selected client.

 You can easily tell which client we are dealing with as the name of